KiiChain/keplr-tx-template/README.md

 ## Signing Transactions with `ethsecp256k1`

-This is what is need to sign a transaction with `ethsecp256k1`.
+This is what is needed to sign a transaction with `ethsecp256k1`.

 1. Create the `SigningStargateClient` with the correct type